Aeroluna/LunaCoopMod/README.md

 No more recalling Black Death straight into your mineral line.

-- Added visual effect to Dark Pylon's Recall ability.

-Copied from Versus.

 - Added autocast to Stalker Blink.

 Unsurprisingly, autocasting the shield restoring Blink when out of shields is strong.

-- Fixed a bug where Strike from the Shadows would increase the cost of abilities that use energy over time (i.e. Cloak).
+- Fixed an issue where Strike from the Shadows would increase the cost of abilities that use energy over time (i.e. Cloak).

 Funny that this passive could *nerf* some units.
 This happened because the buff would multiply energy regeneration by 1.5 and abilities like Cloak cause your energy regeneration to be negative.